The European Union and its Member States have progressively put in place a comprehensive external migration

 migrants and refugees, breaking the business model of smugglers and traffickers and providing legal pathways,

-while addressing the root causes of migration, are at the very heart of the EU's policy.
+while addressing the root causes of irregular migration and forced displacement are at the very heart of the EU's policy.

 Speech by High Representative/Vice-President Federica Mogherini at the plenary session of the European Parliament on cases of breaches of human rights, democracy and the rule of law – the situation in Uganda

 Today we all mourn the loss of one of the greatest men of our times: with the passing of Kofi Annan, Ghana, Africa and the entire world lost a true humanitarian who dedicated his life to defending peace and human rights.